Unix Skills

 mypage.html 100% 0 0.0KB/s 00:00

-Let's take a moment to look at that scary message from scp.
+Let's take a moment to look at that scary message from scp (which you will probably get from VSCode when you first login).
 The ssh and scp programs are secure, and they protect against eavesdropping by encrypting all traffic to and fro, and they protect against machine "spoofing" by checking the identity of the remote host.
-If you've never previously connected to that remote host from this local host, scp can't check the identity so it asks whether you a sure.
+If you've never previously connected to that remote host from this local host, scp can't check the identity so it asks whether you are sure.
 On-campus, you can comfortably always say "yes," since LTS has good control of the hostnames.
-Across the wilds of the internet, spoofing can arise, so you have to be more thoughtful.
+Across the wilds of the internet, say in a random airport wifi network, spoofing can arise, so you have to be more thoughtful.
 We don't have time to get into that here, though, so let's continue with our example.

 wwellesl@tempest's password: